gustavosamuelsamuel577-alt/sitonia-cls/README.md

         rapidFireDelay = data.rapidFireDelay or 0.06
         holdToAimEnabled = data.holdToAimEnabled or false
         if data.aimKey then aimKey = Enum.KeyCode[data.aimKey] or Enum.KeyCode.E end
+        highlightEnabled = data.highlightEnabled == nil and true or data.highlightEnabled
         billboardEnabled = data.billboardEnabled or false
         espEnabled = data.espEnabled or false
         tracersEnabled = data.tracersEnabled or false